Friedrich Peter: Early political career

-From 1955 to 1966, Peter served as a deputy in the Upper Austrian Landtag, first as a representative of the Verband der Unabhängigen, later of the Freedom Party (FPÖ), whose chairman he became in 1958.
+In 1955, Peter was a founding member and first chairman of the "Freedom Party" (Freiheitspartei, FP) in the state of Upper Austria.
+The FP was initially a more pronouncedly nationalistic spin-off and rival of the declining national-liberal and post-Nazi Federation of Independents (VdU).
+For the 1955 Upper Austrian state election, FP and VdU launched a joint list, with Peter as the frontrunner.
+In Upper Austria's Landtag he served as deputy chairman of the "Freedom" parliamentary group.
+In 1956 FP and VdU merged into the Freedom Party of Austria (FPÖ), whose federal chairman Peter became in 1958.
 In 1966, he was elected into the Austrian Nationalrat and became the leader of his party's delegation in 1970.

 As early as in 1962/1963, the FPÖ began to cautiously approach the Social Democratic Party (SPÖ), which antagonized parts of the right-wing extremist-national wing and caused some members to split away from the party.
 The SPÖ wanted to maintain the option of a coalition with the FPÖ and also supported that party financially.
 The idea was to weaken the Austrian People's Party (ÖVP), which turned out not to work.
 Under Peter's chairmanship, the FPÖ attempted to gain a reputation to become a potential coalition partner and tried to give a liberal impression on the outside.
 At the party convention of 1964, Peter declared that "nationalists and liberals together have a place in the FPÖ."

 This "liberalization" of the party led to some internal resistance, against which Peter reacted by expelling dissenters.
 However, this process did not thoroughly transform the party, neither in terms of its political program nor in terms of its membership.
 The political views of the party ranks had not shifted towards liberalism.

 Even though the FPÖ had declared during the election campaign that there would not be a "red chancellor", it supported Bruno Kreisky's minority government after the 1970 elections.
 This greatly increased the party's significance.

-Kreisky-Peter-Wiesenthal Affair
+Kreisky–Peter–Wiesenthal affair

 Simon Wiesenthal, at that time head of the Jewish Historical Documentation Centre in Vienna, published a report on Friedrich Peter's Nazi past after the 1975 elections.
 The report documented that Peter had served as Obersturmbannführer in an SS unit involved in mass murder.
 Chancellor Kreisky, who had himself been persecuted by the Nazis, defended Peter and accused Wiesenthal of employing mafia methods and of collaboration with the Gestapo.
-This public dispute is remembered as the Kreisky-Peter-Wiesenthal affair.

 In 1978, Peter stepped down as party chairman to be succeeded by the mayor of Graz, Alexander Götz.
 However, he retained control over the party behind the scenes.
 After the SPÖ had lost its majority in 1983, he negotiated a coalition between SPÖ and FPÖ with Bruno Kreisky, which took office under the leadership of Chancellor Fred Sinowatz (SPÖ) and vice chancellor Norbert Steger.
 However, he had to decline the offer to take the office of the third president of the Nationalrat after severe public protests, in order not to endanger the coalition.